-IPs will need to develop a clear Measurement Plan (or, more simply, a data collection plan) that sets out what data they will collect to track the achievement of the outputs and outcomes defined in their ToC.
+IPs will need to develop a clear measurement plan (or, more simply, a data collection plan) that sets out what data they will collect to track the achievement of the outputs and outcomes defined in their TOC.
 It should also set out what tools will be used to collect the data, who will collect it and with what frequency.
 Further detail on how the data will be stored, analysed and used can be included in the proposal or else worked out at a later date.
-The data is expected to include a combination of outreach, output, outcome and feedback data, as well as any other performance metrics that are relevant to the project in question (e.g. financial ratios for micro-finance institutions).
+The data is expected to include a combination of outreach, output, outcome and feedback data as well as any other performance metrics that are relevant to the project in question (e.g. financial ratios for micro-finance institutions).
 Indicators may be quantitative or qualitative in nature.
 Columns are also provided for indicating annual targets against indicators.

-A template for the Measurement Plan with an illustrative example is included in Annex 3.
+A template for the Measurement Plan with an illustrative example is included in Annex 4.

 In addition to this, a key set of milestones and targets should be provided for the project.
-This should draw on a subset of indicators listed in the Measurement Plan and should include a date for achievement and a quantitative target (where appropriate).
-Milestones and targets should be selected and defined so as to provide a high-level picture of whether the project is progressing as expected and according to the intended timeline.
-Ten to twelve milestones should be sufficient for a project.
+This should draw on a subset of indicators listed in the measurement plan and should include a date for achievement and a quantitative target (where appropriate).
+Milestones and targets should be selected and defined so as to provide a high-level picture of whether the project is progressing as expected and according to the intended time-line.
+Ten- twelve milestones should be sufficient for a project.
+Ideally milestones should include a combination of outreach, output and outcome indicators.